Rapidisimo/ftl/src/recipes/red-bean-soup.md

 When I have a bowl of red bean soup, I add a little bit of cooked rice.
 For condiments, I’ll have any of the following: ripe avocado, sour cream, hard cheese and tortillas.
 There are times where I’ll have all of them and it becomes a hearty meal.

+A link to the YouTube video: [Flavorful Red Bean Soup](https://youtu.be/MQQKJ0SYn6s)

 ## Equipment